vetletm/P4G-testbed/README.md

 OAI 4G RAN and EPC running in VBox

 ### Purpose of this project
-This will act as the artefact for my Master's thesis.
+This is the artefact for my Master project in Applied Computer and Information Technology, with a specialisation in Cloud-based Services and Operations.
 The thesis aims to investigate the performance impact of In-Band Network Telemetry (INT) on a 4G LTE EPC realized as Virtualized Network Functions (VNF).
 The repository contains all the necessary code and scripts to deploy a functional RAN and EPC in a VirtualBox environment.

 ### Requirements
 Hardware requirements: